amckenna41/DCBLSTM_PSP/psp_gcp/README.md

 The cloud architecture used within the GCP for this project can be seen below were several services were taken advantage of including: Ai-Platform, Compute Engine GCS, Logging, Monitoring and IAM.

 ![alt text](https://github.com/amckenna41/protein_structure_prediction_DeepLearning/blob/master/images/gcp_architecture.png?raw=true)

+**Running on Windows**
+1.)
+Download and install Google Cloud SDK, following the steps from the guide: https://cloud.google.com/sdk/docs/install#windows
+2.)
+SDK Installation should take you through the authentication process, if not then call - gcloud auth login - from terminal to authenticate account.
+3.)
+From Windows Powershell or terminal call the script gcp_resources.sh to create all the neccessary cloud resources required for the project.
+4.)
+From a Windows Powershell or terminal, call the scripts ./gcp_training.sh to build and deploy default best CDBLSTM model with its optimal parameters.
+Or call the script ./gcp_hptuning.sh to do hyperparameter tuning.

+**Running on Mac/Linux**

+1.)
+Download and install Google Cloud SDK, following the steps from the guide: https://cloud.google.com/sdk/docs/install 2.)
+SDK Installation should take you through the authentication process, if not then call - gcloud auth login - from terminal to authenticate account.
+3.)
+From terminal call the script gcp_resources.sh to create all the neccessary cloud resources required for the project.
+4.)
+From a terminal, call the scripts ./gcp_training.sh to build and deploy default best CDBLSTM model with its optimal parameters.
+Or call the script ./gcp_hptuning.sh to do hyperparameter tuning.